k0sproject/k0smotron/docs/update/update-cluster-pod.md

      version: v1.28.7-k0s.0 # new k0s version
    ```

-3. Replace old machines in your cluster with new ones.
-Next, update the names of the machines in the configuration:
+3. In the same configuration, replace the names of machines running the old k0smotron version
+with the new names to create machines for the target k0smotron version.
+For example:

    ```yaml
    ---